Ravi-datta/Agentic-AI-Powered-Dashboards-for-Real-Time-Cybersecurity-Monitoring/README.md

 ---

+### 🔹 Step 4: Upload SSL Certificate

+- The Secure GPT endpoint requires SSL, So upload your `.pem` file to `certificate-bucket`

+---

-### 🔹 Step 5: (Optional) Set Up API Gateway for the Pipeline
+### 🔹 Step 5: Set Up API Gateway for the Pipeline

-To expose `pipeline_agent` as an HTTP API:
+To expose `pipeline_agent` as an REST API:

 1. Go to API Gateway → Create API
-2. Choose HTTP API or REST API
+2. Choose REST API
-3. Add a POST route linked to your `pipeline_agent` Lambda
+3. Add a ANY route linked to your `pipeline_agent` Lambda
 4. Enable CORS
-5. (Optional) Add API key protection
+5. Add API key protection

 ### Backend (AWS Lambda)
 1. Create required Lambda functions (`SecureGPT`, `DashboardRenderer`, `SummaryAgent`, etc.)